 Soccer Vs. Football Field: Big Comparison Guide

 • Center-positioned at both of the goal lines.

-• The crossbar is required to be 10 feet (3 meters) above ground, but not over the end line.
+• The crossbar must be 10 feet (3 meters) above ground but not over the end line.

-The most significant goalpost difference is where the ball should go; while football players aim to get the ball between and the posts and above the crossbar, soccer players aim for the space between the posts and below the crossbar.
+The most significant difference in goalposts is where the ball should go; while football players aim to get the ball between the posts and above the crossbar, soccer players aim for space between the posts and below the crossbar.

+Soccer Vs. Football Field: Big Comparison Guide